-- HR support in agreed face to face meetings to support school leaders address sensitive employment topics (Core service is remote only)
+- On-site HR support in agreed face to face meetings to support school leaders address sensitive employment topics

-- implementation support for planned restructure/change project, with attendance at agreed stages/briefings
+- Implementation support for planned restructures or change projects, with attendance at agreed stages/briefings

-- HR adviser support in formal meetings including potential terminations, appeals and most scenarios where a sanction could be imposed
+- On-site support from one of our advisors in formal meetings - including potential terminations, appeals and most scenarios where a sanction could be imposed.

 Please note: where there is a technical or logistical issue this would need to be dealt with by the ICT team directly due to the complexity and specific subject knowledge needed.
 Please contact the service desk on 01438 845111.